 A new documentary by Extension, the Minnesota Department of Health and Twin Cities Public Television (TPT) explores the economic advantages and remaining challenges for farm to school and airs Sunday, March 25 at 8 p.m. on TPT.

 Titled, "Farm to School: Growing Our Future," the 30-minute documentary aims to spark conversation about food-system challenges and new approaches to economic development.
-In addition to the March 25 broadcast, it can be viewed at special regional screenings across Minnesota during April and May.

 For more information, visit www.extension.umn.edu/farm-to-school.